 The old station area of Hyderabad has quite a few budget hotels within its fold.
 The area has a key bus terminus for not just intercity transport but also, outstation.
 You can visit all the key museums of Hyderabad, the Charminar and the Hussain Sagar Dam while staying here.
 These are within a radius of 6 km from Kachiguda.
 Golconda Fort and the Tombs are at the opposite end of the city and you might have to take a day trip to visit them.
 Though there are plenty of malls, cinemas and food stalls around the place, you might find it a little congested compared to Banjara Hills and Jubilee Hills.

 Abids & Nampally

 My last suggestion would be the Abids and Nampally area.
 This has historically been a very commercial area and has quite a few Hyderabad hotels.
 It is also, hosts a Metro station and is almost like a nerve center for most buses.
 The Charminar area is just a Tuk-Tuk ride away though the Golconda fort would entail a day-trip from here.
 This area is also, famous for local cuisine outlets, which are a must especially during the Ramazan season.
 That is when you get the most delightful mouth-watering treats.

 Well, that’s it for now.
 Hopefully, when you plan your next tourist trip to Hyderabad, you will know where to book your stay.
+You can consider doing your Hyderabad hotel booking via Cleartrip.
 It might also, be a good idea to pick these stays even if you are not in as a tourist.
 After all, no matter what your business is, there is always some time you can make for some sightseeing 😉 So go on- pin this up.

 Popularly referred to as a Restless Ball of Energy.
 My Mom refuses to entertain my complaints about my equally restless daughter & assures my husband that I was born with a travel bug.